Zhenyu-Zane/Finbert-Uncertainty/README.md

 ## Model

+You can access our model at [Huggingface](https://huggingface.co/Zhenyu-Zane/Finbert-Uncertainty).
 The model is built on top of Yi Yang's [FinBERT-Pretrained model](https://huggingface.co/yiyanghkust/finbert-pretrain), which is specifically optimized for financial tasks.
 We have further fine-tuned it to classify sentences as either certain or uncertain, using FactBank and WikiWeasel for training.

 ## Usage